Bathurst Old School of Arts Library Collection: Description

 The Old Bathurst School of Arts Collection numbers approximately 2000 books or about 7% of the estimated 30,000 books held by the library in its heyday.
-The collection is currently stored in a compactus (accessed through another compactus) within the staff-only area of the Bathurst City Public library.
+The collection was held in the compactus at Bathurst Library until 2023.
+It is now stored in climate-controlled conditions at the Central Tablelands Collections Facility.

 The nominated collection includes books dating from 1700 with predominantly nineteenth century non-fiction / reference texts offering an emphasis on Australiana, indicative of the earlier, educational role performed by School of Arts institutions.
-The collection is currently being increased again under a policy of returning books from the Bathurst City Library that had earlier been culled.
-These books tend to be mid twentieth century fiction.
+The original non-lending collection owned by Bathurst Library has, at times, increased when original Bathurst School of Arts books were identified and added back into the non-lending collection.
+These books tend to be mid twentieth century fiction and nonfiction.

 The collection includes a useful variety of catalogues created at various periods throughout its history, that for example detail the titles held in 1899 (called the "Main" collection) and those added between 1900 and 1907 (called the "Supplementary" collection).
 A stocktake of the collection after culling from 1982 also details the titles held (although this was found not to be an entirely accurate record of book now on the shelves).

 The collection contains a number of valuable and important items in their own right including a 1792 publication featuring scenes of old Sydney Town by "Captain Hunter".

 Important supporting documents found within the collection: